nmaganuco/NessusVulnMgmt/README.md

 <b> For the purposes of this lab, we are going to disable Windows Firewall.
 Do not do this with your physical pc as it could be dangerous. </b>

-<b> Seacrch "wf.msc" and it will bring you to the Windows Defender Firewall. </b>
+<b> Search "wf.msc" and it will bring you to the Windows Defender Firewall. </b>

 <b> Click on "Windows Defender Firewall Properties" and select "Off" for all three profiles. </b>
 <br />